keptn/lifecycle-toolkit/docs/content/en/docs/implementing/slo/_index.md

  sum(kube_pod_container_resource_limits{node='{{.nodename}}'}) - sum(kube_node_status_capacity{node='{{.nodename}}'})
 ```

-at runtime the metrics operator will try to substitute everything in '{{. }}' format with a key-value pair in the Analysis resource,
+at runtime the metrics operator will try to substitute everything in `{{. }}` format with a key-value pair in the Analysis resource,
 so in this case the query would become:

 ```shell
  sum(kube_pod_container_resource_limits{node='test'}) - sum(kube_node_status_capacity{node='test'})
 ```
+The other key-value pairs such as 'project' and 'stage' are just examples of how one could pass to the provider information similar to old Keptn v1 objectives.
 For a working example you can check [here](https://github.com/keptn/lifecycle-toolkit/tree/main/test/integration/analysis-controller-multiple-providers)

 ## Accessing Analysis